 Are overseas visitors entitled to a NHI number?

 Overseas visitors are entitled to a NHI number.
 The patient will be registered as a non-resident until documentation is sighted to prove the patients residency status.
-The patients health provider can contact Sector Services on 0800 855 151 and we will update the NHI information.
+The patients health provider can contact Sector Operations on 0800 855 151 and we will update the NHI information.

 Can a patient who holds a current visitors permit, work permit or a student permit get a NHI number?